lemoniris/todo-for-mskcc-bioinformatics-software-engineer-iv-posting/README.md

 - [ ] re-email people next week
 - [ ] get an interview!! (~prolly this week or~ next week or week after!!)
 - [ ] put some more bioinfo python code on github

+work in person??!! what ... i wanted to be remote lol